skeezicsb/PERQemu/PERQemu/Readme-source.txt

 1.2  Version History
 --------------------

-The next release will incorporate expanded functionality while still primarily focused on PERQ-1 configurations: Ethernet and the Canon laser printer are the two major peripherals to be added, along with bug fixes and further refinements to the user interface.
-Additionally, first steps have been taken to refactor the I/O section and Z80 to support the EIO and PERQ-2 configurations.
-It is currently in development on the "experiments" branch as PERQemu v0.5.5.
+The next major release will incorporate expanded functionality as support for PERQ-2 configurations starts to come together.
+The first steps have been taken to bring up the EIO board and new Z80 subsystem with larger/faster hard drives.
+This is currently in development on the "experiments" branch as PERQemu v0.5.6.

 PERQemu v0.5.5 is a feature release, rolling up fixes and features added since v0.5.0 (Canon, Ethernet).
 This is a pre-release to the main branch only.